A year has passed since we learned the sad news of Niki Lauda’s death. The Formula 1 paddock without Niki feels a little empty.

 “This was a famous race!
 The lights weren’t a problem for me, but the gearbox was.
 Nelson didn’t realise that I had a gear broken and didn’t attack me.
 In the end, I won the Championship that year by half a point – I think this [race] is what saved me.”

 A year on from his triumph at the fast, flowing Österreichring, Niki chose his home race to announce his second, final retirement from F1 – very much against the wishes of his team principal who wanted him for at least another year.
 This time, however, he would go on to complete the season.
 Niki had an eventful afternoon in Austria.
 Starting third, a rocket start saw him take the lead, only for the race to be red-flagged.
 He was leading again when his turbo gave out, forcing him to retire.

 “Retirement.
 It was logical.
 You have to finish eventually.
 It was just the right time for me.
 I retired because Prost was clearly the next generation.
 I was World Champion back when he first got a driving licence.
 I realised the new generation were kicking and pushing to be let out and I only won in 1984 because of experience.
 I had more than him, so I had more race speed.
 A year later it was the other way around.
 It was clear for me what should happen.
 My time had arrived: there was another guy in the car who was quicker than me, so it was time to go.

 “It was the second time I’d retired so I knew what I was doing!
 It was a good decision.
 I drove in good spirits after that.
 I didn’t win in Austria but I won at Zandvoort in the next race.
 I think I finished my driving career correctly.”

-Niki will be missed by all at McLaren.
+Niki is missed by all at McLaren.